-- Make sure the guy pulls out before he’s soft.
+- Make sure the wearer pulls out before the erection is gone.

-- One of you should hold on to the base of the condom while he pulls out so semen doesn’t spill out.
+- One of you should hold on to the base of the condom while pulling out so semen doesn’t spill out.

 - Throw the condom away in a trash can, preferably one that is out of reach of children and pets.
 Don’t flush it down the toilet!
 That’s bad for your plumbing.

 - Make sure to wash the penis with soap and water before it gets near the vulva again.